-This online career assessment enables you to take a self-guided tool for career exploration.
-FOCUS helps you explore your strengths, interests and skills and is a valuable tool as a first step to major and career decision making.
+This online career assessment allows you to take a self-guided tool for career exploration.
+FOCUS helps you explore your strengths, interests, and skills and is a valuable tool as a first step to major and career decision-making.

 - FOCUS allows you to save a Personal Portfolio, where you can save careers and majors of interest.

-FOCUS is brought to you in partnership with the
+- FOCUS is brought to you in partnership with the Academic Advising Center.

-The additional sites below provide a free mini-report and may offer more expanded reports for a fee)
+The following websites allow you to explore on your own.
+These sites provide a free mini-report and may offer more expanded reports for a fee.